 The SCRC has set general guidance that assistance will not exceed \$350,000 for infrastructure projects and \$200,000 for non-infrastructure projects.
-However, the maximum grant amount maybe raised in certain critical and/or promising circumstances.
 Special consideration will be given to projects serving multiple counties and/or states.
 Assistance may not exceed \$500,000 for infrastructure and \$350,000 for non-infrastructure projects.